 Flipped Mastery Learning

-The flipped mastery learning model has gained a great deal of attention in recent years as a potential solution to the traditional classroom model. eLearning has made a flipped mastery learning approach even more accessible to the learner.
-However, this style of learning is only possible with the help of elearning experiences.
-In a traditional classroom setting, the teacher delivers most of the information and students are often left to take notes and then try to understand and remember everything that was covered in class.
+The traditional classroom model has been in place for many years, with teachers delivering lectures and students frantically taking notes in hopes of retaining as much information as possible.
+But in recent years, the flipped mastery learning model has gained attention as a potential game-changer.
+This approach allows learners to master concepts at their own pace, with eLearning making it even more accessible.
+Instead of relying solely on the teacher for information, learners can take control of their own learning experiences.
+By flipping the model, students can focus on mastering concepts before moving on to the next, fostering a deeper understanding of the material.
 “In a flipped mastery classroom, students are expected to master concepts before moving on.”
 Similarly, with a flipping mastery elearning experience students watch videos or read materials outside of class, and then come to class ready to work on applying what they have learned. eLearning experiences make it easy for teachers to create videos or modules on a variety of topics, which can then be assigned as homework.

 Do you want more information?
-Or do you need help answering these questions?
+Or do you need help?
 Contact us today!

 Bergmann, John.
 2016.
 Mastery Simplified: Five Tips to Make Mastery a Reality.
 Accessed February 23, 2017 from http://www.jonbergmann.com/mastery-simplified-five-tips-to-make-mastery-a-reality/